Skip To Main Content

 Dr. Michael Jacko

-Music Conservatory / Orchestra / Music Theory
+Music Conservatory Director / Orchestra / Integration of Abilities / College Portfolio

 Michael Jacko grew up in the Metroplex and returned to Dallas in 2015 from the Washington, DC area.
 Since then, he has served as Head of Orchestral Studies at Booker T., and he has led the Music Conservatory since 2019.
 He has treasured each day, week, month, and year at Booker T. because of the astonishing growth that this school inspires in both its students and faculty.